dontmindme369/ARIA/docs/FAQ.md

 **Don't choose - let the bandit learn!**

-After 20+ queries, Thompson Sampling will automatically select the best preset for each query type.
+After 20+ queries, LinUCB will automatically select the best preset for each query type.

 **Manual override** (testing only):
 ```bash